 The Outgoing Man launched Portobello Books in 2005 and was shortlisted for the Authors' Club Best First Novel Award.
 The Fat Plan was published in 2008

-Short films: The Breast (2004) with director Amber Sealey, and The Itch (2007) with Susa Dietz
+Short films: The Breast (2004) with director Amber Sealey, and The Itch (2007) with video artist Susa Dietz

 The highs and lows of owning your own home (2004) and The Superheroes (2007) were presented at the shunt vaults.
 Mark Espiner directed a new production of The highs and lows.. in Berlin in 2019

-Romcom (2003) and Hello for Dummies (2011), with Ant Hampton, toured Germany, Switzerland, Belgium, Argentina, Canada, New Zealand, Poland, Netherlands, Spain, Portugal, Hong Kong and USA
+Romcom (2003) and Hello for Dummies (2011), created with Ant Hampton, toured to Germany, Switzerland, Belgium, Argentina, Canada, New Zealand, Poland, The Netherlands, Spain, Portugal, Hong Kong and USA

 I directed Closer to Ormsby, at the shunt arch in 2000